 The Corporate Services Department exists to render a comprehensive, integrated human resource and administration function to enhance service delivery and the welfare of all employees.

-– To also promote and practise effective recruitment and retention practises and be the employer of choice.
+- – To also promote and practise effective recruitment and retention practices and be the employer of choice.

-– Contribute to the realisation of externally focused IDP objectives.
+- – Contribute to the realization of externally focused IDP objectives.

 Purpose: To manage employer / employee relations

 - The provision of professional assistance on disciplinary matters

 - The resolution of disputes

 - The promotion of workplace transformation

 Purpose: To improve and maintain wellness of employees and To ensure health and safety of employees.